Expert Consulting for Arbortext's Epic Editor

 You can use the following TeX pass-thru in a FOSI to rotate text for print/PDF:

-<usetext source="%\hbox{\special{pub: rotate 45}%,66pt,\YOUR TEXT HERE\,%}%">
+<usetext source="%\hbox{\special{pub: rotate 45}%,66pt, \YOUR TEXT HERE\,%}%">

 You can change:

-• the degree of rotation (45 in the example)
+- the degree of rotation (45 in the example)

-• the size of the rotated text (66pt in the example)
+- the size of the rotated text (66pt in the example)

-• the rotated text (YOUR TEXT HERE in the example).
+- the rotated text (YOUR TEXT HERE in the example).

 In addition to a hard-coded string, you can output a text variable:

-<usetext source="%\hbox{\special{pub: rotate 39}%,pt,your-text.txt,%}%"></usetext>
+<usetext source="%\hbox{\special{pub: rotate 39}%,pt, your-text.txt,%}%"></usetext>

 You can code suppress sup="1" and output rotated #CONTENT -- even from a table cell:

-<usetext source="%\hbox{\special{pub: rotate 39}%,10pt,#CONTENT,%}%"></usetext>
+<usetext source="%\hbox{\special{pub: rotate 39}%,10pt, #CONTENT,%}%"></usetext>

-In Epic 4 and above, you can code all table markup in a savetext conrule and usetext source using
+In Epic 4 and above, you can code all table markup in a savetext conrule and usetext source

-perfectly and consistently formatted.
+are always perfectly and consistently formatted.
 And they display in the Edit window.

-Note that tables take longer to process and format than flowing text.
+Note: Tables take longer to process and format than flowing text.
 Also, vertical justification is

 available in flowing text but not in tables.